sandialabs/RetSynth/source/index.rst

 By assembling a database of genome-wide metabolic networks for a plethora of microbial organisms and framing this information into an integer linear program, we can identify the optimal number of enzyme/reaction pairs that need to be added into an organism for optimal synthesis of a compound.
 Specifically the goal is to identify the minimal number of reactions/enzymes as this is beneficial for metabolic engineering because less genetic manipulation would be required.
 Using flux balance analysis FBA RetSynth can predict production yields of a compound in a select microbial organism.

-The overaching goal of RetSynth is to streamline an arduous and complex step of bioengineering a microbial organism, which will enable scientists to inexpensively expedite the production of important target compounds.
+The overarching goal of RetSynth is to streamline an arduous and complex step of bioengineering a microbial organism, which will enable scientists to inexpensively expedite the production of important target compounds.

 RetSynth Workflow
 ===================